antonberezan/Nozzle/README.md

 ### bind

-The chaining method that defines a new binding with a specified name.
+The chaining method that defines a new binding with the specified name.

 ##### Syntax